FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the CCE node pool resource.
+  If omitted, the provider-level region will be used.
+Changing this will create a new CCE node pool resource.

 * `cluster_id` - (Required, String, ForceNew) ID of the cluster.
 Changing this parameter will create a new resource.

 * `name` - (Required, String) Node Pool Name.